wangzezhong/wangzezhong.github.io/_projects/DataComics.md

      onclick="window.location.href='https://drive.google.com/file/d/0B1zFhCjto4BXTU9UNHJfd3haaHM/view?usp=sharing&resourcekey=0-lpHK38EzzMXXxXyPQpqB4A'"
      alt="full set of data comic design pattern cards">

-However, creating data comics is still a difficult process, in part because of its interdisciplinary nature, and also because they lack tool supports, many manual works could take significant time and effort during the creation process.
-My PhD explores the creation process of data comics.
-We conduct data comic creation workshops with students (e.g., [data comic workshop in a course of illustration](https://vishub.net/papers/wang2019teaching.pdf)), and domain experts, running a controlled study to understand the effectiveness of data comics by [comparing it with infographics and traditional text+image formats](https://www.researchgate.net/publication/331357753_Comparing_Effectiveness_and_Engagement_of_Data_Comics_and_Infographics), aim to provide creation methods (e.g., build [interactive data comics](https://interactivedatacomics.github.io/)), reusable design solutions (e.g., a set of [cheat sheets for explaining data visualization techniques](https://visualizationcheatsheets.github.io/index.html), and use [Data Comics for Reporting Controlled User Studies in Human-Computer Interaction](https://statscomics.github.io/)), and to set fundamental resources of knowledge and design guidance to foster the use and creation of effective data comics.
+The creation of data comics remains a challenging endeavor, due in part to its interdisciplinary demands and the absence of specialized tools to facilitate the process.
+The manual aspects of crafting data comics can often consume a significant amount of time and effort.
+My doctoral research delves into the intricacies of this creation process.

+I have conducted data comic workshops involving various participants, ranging from students—as exemplified by our [workshop in an illustration course](https://vishub.net/papers/wang2019teaching.pdf)—to domain experts.
+To dissect and understand the efficacy of data comics in relation to other forms of data presentation, we've conducted controlled studies that [compare the effectiveness of data comics with infographics and traditional text-plus-image formats](https://www.researchgate.net/publication/331357753_Comparing_Effectiveness_and_Engagement_of_Data_Comics).

+My research extends to developing methodologies for crafting data comics, such as the creation of [interactive data comics](https://interactivedatacomics.github.io/).
+Practical tools are also created like [cheat sheets for data visualization techniques](https://visualizationcheatsheets.github.io/index.html), and innovative applications, like using [Data Comics for Reporting Controlled User Studies in HCI](https://statscomics.github.io/).
+We strive to consolidate foundational knowledge to encourage the widespread creation and utilization of data comics to promote communication with data.

 ---